lukasbystricky/GSoC_FFD/README.md

 ### `PostProcessor.cs`

 The PostProcessor class contains routines to export the data (velocity, pressure, errors, geometry information) to [VTK](http://www.vtk.org/) files.
 This data can then be analyzed or plotted using such programs as [VisIt](https://wci.llnl.gov/simulation/computer-codes/visit/) or [ParaView] (http://www.paraview.org/).

+### `Utlilities.cs`

+The Utilities class is a static class that contains general routines that may be used by multiple classes.
+These are:
+* trilinear interpolation
+* L2 difference between vectors
+* L2 and L-infinity error calculation
+* check if point inside obstacle/ghost cell

 ## Future Work